 You can also have people handing out goodie bags, wearable, light-up trinkets, or big stickers.
 Give away something that people will carry around with them at the trade show.
 If you can get a lot of people to wear them around the trade show, then more people will want one and visit your trade show.

 You should focus on finding some unique swag.
 Skip the USBs and the pens, but consider something that is relatable to the trade show.
 For example, if the trade show is in a certain area, you could have your logo and the city of the tradeshow on your swag.

 Whatever you choose, make sure that your logo or contact information is located somewhere on the swag so people can contact you.

 3. Make It An Experience

-You should focus on making sure that your trade booth is an experience that people can’t forget.
+You should focus on making sure that your convention display is an experience that people can’t forget.
 One suggestion is to create a game for people to participate in.

 You could also tie those games into your sales pitch.
 You could host a scavenger hunt as well.
 This would also be a great opportunity to collaborate with other booths.

 When someone completes all of the time, then they could enter a raffle or win a prize.
 You may only be hosting the trade show for a few hours, but you want to make the most out of it when you can.